 \subsection{Application to domain adaptation}

-This part mainly introduces the applications of classical methods and our algorithm in domain adaptation.
+This part mainly introduces the applications of our algorithm in domain adaptation.
+For our algorithm implementation, we first randomly select $n$ samples from target domain at a given ratio $r$ to form the training dataset $\boldsymbol{Y}=\left\{\boldsymbol{y}_i\right\}_{i=1}^{n}$.
+Then, we obtain the height representation $H_{\Phi}$ by \textbf{Algorithm \ref{algorithm1}}.
+Here, the source distribution $\mathbb{P}_x$ in \textbf{Algorithm \ref{algorithm1}} is a mixture Gaussian distribution.
+The total number of samples in the target domain is $4000$, and $n=N=4000r$.

 In the 2D toy dataset setting, we randomly generate 4000 sample points and divide them into 3 classes as source domain (target domain) which are generated by different Gaussian mixture models.
-Then, three classical algorithms are selected for application to domain adaptation.
-The first one is proposed by Flamary et al. \cite{OTDA2016} which adds a class-based term to the regularized OT for domain adaptation, shorthand for SinkhornL1L2, where L1 and L2 represent the regularization term of OT and class-based, respectively.
+Three classical algorithms are selected as baselines.
+The first one is proposed by Flamary et al. \cite{OTDA2016} which adds a class-based term to the regularized OT for domain adaptation, shorthand for SinkhornL1L2, where L1 and L2 represent the regularization term of OT and class, respectively.
 The coefficients of OT and class-based regularization terms are 1.0 and 0.1.
 The remaining two are the OT Network Simplex solver \cite{ns2011} for computing EMD, and the Sinkhorn-Knopp algorithm \cite{cuturi2013sinkhorn} that the regularization coefficient is 0.1.
-Finally, we evaluate the performance of all those algorithms by calculating the percentage of correctly classified instances across all categories.
-From the results shown in Fig. \ref{figure:OTDA}, the proposed algorithm obtains higher accuracy $\mathbf{84.45\%}$, this shows that our algorithm is effective.
+We evaluate the performance of all those algorithms by calculating the percentage of correctly classified instances across all categories.
+From the results shown in Fig. \ref{figure:OTDA}, the proposed algorithm obtains the highest accuracy $\mathbf{84.45\%}$, this shows that our algorithm is effective.

 What's more, to verify one of the strengths of our algorithm.
-That is, a subset of sample points is selected and used to train Bernier's height representation, while the remaining samples are directly predicted using the trained model.
+That is, a subset of sample points is selected and used to train Brenier's height representation, while the remaining samples are directly predicted using the trained model.
 Tab. \ref{table:acc} displays the classification accuracy of \textbf{OT-Net} in domain adaptation.
-First, a subset of samples is randomly selected for training the height representation.
-Then, the trained model is used to predict the height vectors of the remaining samples to obtain the OT map.
-Finally, the classification accuracy is calculated.
 The results show that the method can predict the out-of-sample height vectors to directly obtain the entire height vector and OT map, and the algorithm is effective when applied to the domain adaptation task.